intershop/intershop-pwa/docs/concepts/styling-behavior.md

 The styling integration is configured in the _/src/themes/main.scss_ of the project where Bootstrap together with the customizations is configured.

-Instead of the Bootstrap 3 Glyphicons the current styling uses free solid icons of [Font Awesome](https://fontawesome.com/).
+Instead of the Bootstrap 3 Glyphicons, the current styling uses free solid icons of [Font Awesome](https://fontawesome.com/).

 The styling itself is integrated into the project as global style via a _style.scss_ that is referenced in the _angular.json_ and is compiled automatically (see also [Chapter Multitheming](#multitheming)).
 Throughout the whole Intershop Progressive Web App, there are almost no component specific `styleUrls` or `styles` properties.